wenusch/woocommerce-casinocoin-payments/README.md

 * A huge thank you to both [Ripple](https://ripple.com/) and [XRPL Labs](https://xrpl-labs.com/) for being awesome!
 * Thanks to [Chronos Ananké](https://twitter.com/AnankeChronos) for helping out with translation!
 (French)
 * Thanks to **everyone** who helped out testing!
 Plenty of bugs got nailed and lots of new features added.

+## Donate

+If you like this plugin and wish to donate, feel free to send some XRP drops to *rscKqdNj1ECXamMoxxwejTnBmhwTpBvTKz*.